 Day 8: Today I am thankful for my science fiction class.
 I love, love, love those kids.
 Fourth period is the highlight of my day.
 I look forward to our amazing discussions of social and political topics.
 We talk about everything imaginable in there, and they are all respectful and open-minded with each other.
 They treat me like a queen, they all rush in excited to learn, they pay rapt attention, they share all kinds of interesting things with me, I learn from them every day, they say the nicest things to me, and today they even gave me a round of applause when I gave them a speech about education being so important.

-Day 10: I am thankful for my sisters and brothers and all my extended family.
+Day 10: I am thankful for my sister and brothers and all my extended family.
 I feel truly blessed that I have good, loving, compassionate people in my family.
-I am close to my sisters.
+I am close to my sister.
 We are always there for each other, we hang out, and we talk about all kinds of things even though we are completely different from each other.
 I have always been close to my brothers too even though they are more than ten years older than me.
 They’ve always been the proud and protective type.
 Unlike some families, my siblings were always nice to me and never picked on me.
-I love my sisters-in-law and my brother-in-law just like they were my blood siblings as well.
+I love my sisters-in-law just like they were my blood siblings as well.
 I have tons of nieces, nephews, and grand-nieces and grand-nephews as well.
 They are all wonderful.
 In my family, I always feel loved.

 Day 11: Today I am thankful for veterans.
 I’m not a super pro-military girl, but I am not naive.
 I know we need a standing army to protect ourselves, freedom, and the oppressed and helpless who cannot protect themselves.
 I appreciate the fact that soldiers are willing to do this and to put their lives on the line for our country and the people in it.
 I also realize that soldiers don’t choose the wars we fight, but do their duty.